JoinColony/colonyJS/docs/_Docs_Adapters.md

 }
 ```

-An example of initialising an adapter might look like this:
+An example of initializing an adapter might look like this:

 ```js
 import EthersAdapter from '@colony/colony-js-adapter-ethers';